The “Essentials”: our line even more accessible

 What will you bring compared to entry-level brands?

-Finally, there is also our vision of the very particular “customer experience” (we can sometimes speak of an obsession).
+Finally, there is also our very particular vision of the “customer experience” (we can sometimes speak of an obsession).

 It's a combination of factors.

-Let's now move on to the concrete presentation of the 4 pieces:
+Now let's move on to the concrete presentation of the 4 pieces:

 • two Emanuel Lang oxford dress shirts,

-• a cotton pique shirt,
+• a pique cotton shirt,

 • and semi-slim blue stretch jeans

-Both Emanuel Lang Oxford dress shirts
+The two Emanuel Lang oxford dress shirts

-We are very happy to offer you an Oxford made in France from Emanuel Lang!
+We are very happy to offer you an oxford made in France from Emanuel Lang!

-On the importance of the pass
+On the importance of the collar

 The element that required the most work was the collar.